Vows (album): Composition

 Musically, Kimbra was heavily influenced by Björk, The Mars Volta, Jeff Buckley, Rufus Wainwright and others during the creation of Vows.
 She wanted the album to have an overall jazzy feel, thus trying make a record that pushes boundaries but still be considered "pop music".
 She found Nina Simone as a huge inspiration for the track Plain Gold Ring.
 Kimbra has said many times that she chose the singles for this album by visualizing music videos for each of the songs and chose the top six ideas.
 The genres of the album consist of indie pop, soul, jazz, and art pop.
 Kimbra has stated the following quote as a summary of the album's concept and overall feel: "Vows say a lot about who you are, and even more when we choose to break them."

-Reception
+Critical reception

-The album received generally favorable reviews, obtaining a normalised score of 72 out of 100 from Metacritic, based on reviews from 16 selected mainstream critics.
+Vows received generally favorable reviews, obtaining a normalised score of 72 out of 100 from Metacritic, based on reviews from 16 selected mainstream critics.
 Lydia Jenkin, of The New Zealand Heralds Time Out magazine, gave Vows 4/5 stars, praising Kimbra's "exciting vocal experiments on this colourful debut with impressive range".
 Jody Rosen of Rolling Stone gave a positive review of the album, comparing the material to that of Björk.